oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 The third scenario, where the attacker obtains a fresh set of tokens by running a silent flow, is mitigated by making the BFF a confidential client.
 Even when the attacker manages to obtain an authorization code, they are prevented from exchanging this code due to the lack of client credentials.
 Additionally, the use of PKCE prevents other attacks against the authorization code.

-Because of the nature of the BFF, the following two consequences of potential attacks become irrelevant:
+Since refresh and access tokens are managed by the BFF and not exposed to the browser, the following two consequences of potential attacks become irrelevant:

 * Exploiting Stolen Refresh Tokens (See {{consequence-rt}})
 * Exploiting Stolen Access Tokens (See {{consequence-at}})